Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/RealTime_Weather/readme.md

 1. Create a new C++ class and make a http request to [query a feature layer](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-.htm).
 2. Create a new Blueprint Actor class
    - Create the event to place the data returned from the Weather Query.
-   - Create a function to spawn the actor according to the data received  in the query.
+   - Create a function to spawn the weather actor according to the data received in the query.
    - Attach the [**ArcGIS Location Component**](https://developers.arcgis.com/unreal-engine/maps/location-component/) to the weather actor blueprint class.
    - Add aditional functionality to spawn/show different **Niagra Particle Effects** based on the current weather data returned from the **Weather Query**.
 3. Create a widget for the viewport so users can select a city from the list fed from the feature service.